konstructio/gitops-catalog/README.md

 ### Testing

 If you want to test the application you are adding to the catalog, you need to run a couple of things locally.
+The process is a bit complicated, so feel free to submit a pull request without all the local tests, and we'll happily do the testing for you.
+If you want to proceed by yourself, follow these steps.

 Firstly, if it's not already done, you need to [create a fork](https://github.com/kubefirst/kubefirst-api/fork) of the gitops-catalog repository.